-I don’t know about you, but it is already starting to get hot in my place.
-Days are getting longer and sunnier, and my craving for iced drinks (barely dimmed during the winter) is coming back stronger than ever.
+I don’t know about you, but it’s already starting to heat up where I live.
+The days are getting longer and sunnier, and my craving for iced drinks (which barely slowed down in winter) is coming back stronger than ever.

-These two delicious drinks are a wonderful way to enjoy coffee on a hot summer day.
-In the next few minutes, I’ll explain all the differences between them and, most importantly, I’ll show you how to make them at home and share a few tips and tricks.
+Both are refreshing ways to enjoy coffee on a hot summer day.
+In the next few minutes, I’ll walk you through what sets them apart and, most importantly, show you how to make each one at home with a few simple tips and tricks.

 What’s Iced Coffee?